 To wit: According to a study published by The New York Times, people with acne are at substantially higher risk for depression.
 British researchers found that people with acne have a 63% increased risk of depression during their first year of acne compared to those without it.
 Researchers concluded that acne has a “substantial” impact on a person’s mental health.

-With that in mind, we should consider acne to be one of the most important frontiers in a recent social media self-love push that’s been challenging stereotypical views on other “imperfections” like stretch marks and cellulite for more than five years.
-(Remember when Chrissy Teigen posted this photo in 2015?)
+With that in mind, we should consider acne to be one of the most important frontiers in a recent social media self-love push that’s been challenging stereotypical views on other “imperfections” like stretch marks and cellulite.
+(Remember when Chrissy Teigen posted a photo of her stretch marks in 2015?)
 The message behind this movement is clear: If you want to treat your breakouts, then that’s great.
 But if you don’t, well, more power to you.